Village of Cayuga Heights Court

 Ithaca, NY 14850

 Court Information: Village Court meets Tuesdays at 6:00 p.m.
 As well as the first Thursday of every month at 5:00 p.m.
-If you are not appearing in person please JOIN WITH MICROSOFT TEAMS BY CLICKING THE LINK BELOW.
+If you appearing in person please mask are required in accordance with COVID-19 protocalls.
+Or you can appear virtually by joining MICROSOFT TEAMS BY CLICKING THE LINK BELOW.

 JOIN VILLAGE COURT on your computer or mobile app

 The Village of Cayuga Heights Court serves the community by adjudicating a wide variety of civil and criminal matters.
 The annual case load is between 1,000 and 1,500 cases, most of which are Vehicle and Traffic Law infractions, but many are more traditional criminal or civil matters.
 The court is staffed by a part time Court Clerk, Patricia Kannus, and Village Justice, Glenn G. Galbreath.
 There is also an Associate Village Justice, David Klein, who presides in a few cases each year when Justice Galbreath feels there might be a conflict of interest.